About this course:

 - Paternalism- this principle is the power to intentionally reveal or conceal information to a patient or family regarding a diagnosis, treatment, or prognosis.
 The decision to either share or not share information with a patient and/or family is a careful balance of the potential benefits and risks of both options (Davis, 2018).

 Additional related ethical principles that should help shape a nurse’s practice include the principle of disclosure (an ethical obligation to disclose all necessary information to a patient to optimize informed decision making) and veracity (providing accurate, complete, and unbiased information when asked) (Sorrell, 2017).
 Industry standards expect that nurses should care for patients regardless of their socioeconomic status, personal attributes or the nature of their health problems.
 However, in practice the decision to act or not is often complicated and difficult to assess.
 The ANA offers the following checklist a nurse may use to assess their own personal risk in caring for a patient.
-If the nurse can answer yes to the following, they have a moral obligation to the patient to provide the expected care:
+If the nurse can answer yes to the following, they have a moral obligation to

 - If there is significant risk to the patient if the nurse does not act.